 The Article questions this mission.
 In particular, the Article challenges the role of regulators in identifying appropriate sources of investment information or determining when investor behavior is rational.
 This fallibility of regulatory oversight coupled with the costs of regulation suggest that regulators should exercise caution, particularly in light of the market’s capacity to discipline investor decisions.

 Fisch, Jill E., "Regulatory Responses to Investor Irrationality: The Case of the Research Analyst" (2006).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1057.

 Antitrust and Trade Regulation Commons, Behavioral Economics Commons, Business Law, Public Responsibility, and Ethics Commons, Business Organizations Law Commons, Economic Policy Commons, Law and Economics Commons, Legal Ethics and Professional Responsibility Commons, Securities Law Commons, Work, Economy and Organizations Commons